mtoebes/MTGuildTracker/README.md

 2. Navigate to your addons directory (Interface/AddOns/).
 3. Place the "MemeTracker" folder here.
 Overwrite any existing versions of the addon.

 Loot History Saving Instructions:
+1. This step no longer needed
-1. Exit World of Warcraft completely.
+~~1.
+Exit World of Warcraft completely.
 2. In a file browser, navigate to your "World of Warcraft" directory.
 3. Navigate to your account's saved variable directory (WTF/Account/<account_name>/SavedVariables/).
 4. Place the "MemeTracker.lua" file found in the "SavedVariables" folder here.
 Overwrite any existing versions of the file.
 5. To keep this information up to date, you will need to re-save the latest version of the file found the add-ons discord channel (or this github page) prior to each raid.
+~~

 Base Commands:
 * Open MemeTracker:	/mt